 - 1/2 orange, juiced

 - To prep the fennel – Trim top stalks off of the fennel bulbs, flush with the top of the bulb.
 Save the feathery fronds for garnish.
-Save the stalks for another use, like chili or soup.
+Save the stalks for another use such as green juicing.
 Trim the bottom of the bulb, then slice in half top to bottom.
 Next, cut out the pyramid shaped core (if there is one).
 The larger the bulb the more core it will have.
 Small fennel bulbs hardly have that core.
 Lay flat halves and cut into thin slices.

 - To prep the oranges for the salad, cut a thin slice off the top and bottom of the orange.
 Place the orange flat on the cutting board and cut away the peel, following the curve of the fruit with a sharp knife.
 Then slice the orange crosswise into slices.